alexhud10/mmn15def/README.txt

 Some planned features were not completed by the submission time, these include:

 Message Encryption: The system was designed to use hybrid encryption (RSA for key exchange and AES for message encryption).
-Although the Crypto++ library and wrappers were integrated, full encryption flow was not finished.
+Although the Crypto++ library and wrappers were integrated, regiatration and request 130 (public key) was done, but full encryption flow was not finished.